mbrylewi/BookingScrapper/README.md

 # Get started with the project
-Start by running this command in your terminal,
+Start by running this command in your terminal to get the libraries so the code would work.

 `$ pip install -r requirements.txt`